 The above books do something that no other Western aromatherapy books do: they recognize that "One man's meat is another man's poison", i.e. they indicate what body types respond well to what oils.

-To me this is crucial and has been borne out in witnessing my friends and clients responses to different oils: they are incredibly individual.
+To me this is crucial and has been borne out in witnessing my friends and clients responses to different oils: their responses are incredibly individual.
 One example: I had two bottles of Helichrysum italicum, both from the same company and same origin.
 One was several years older than the other, and when I compared the two, the older one smelled sweeter to me.
 But to one of my close friends, who has an equally acute sense of smell, the reverse was true!

 Similarly, the sequence in which oils are smelled really alters their scents.
 If I smell one of my vetivers before another, the second usually doesn't smell as good.